 East Ham

-This constituency is new at the July general election, and replaces:
+This constituency was introduced at the July 2024 general election, and replaced the previous constituency:

 East Ham